scrapy/scrapy/docs/topics/dynamic-content.rst

 For this example to work, Scrapy needs to be running on top of the :ref:`asyncio reactor <install-asyncio>`.

-Keep in mind that this is just a proof of concept, since it circumvents most of the Scrapy components (middlewares, dupefilter, etc).
+Using pypeteer_ directly circumvents most of the Scrapy components (middlewares, dupefilter, etc).
+Use one of the following Scrapy plugins for better integration with Scrapy:

-The following is a list of 3rd party projects which provide better integration:

 * https://github.com/elacuesta/scrapy-pyppeteer
 * https://github.com/lopuhin/scrapy-pyppeteer